 In fact, if you think about it, if coconuts are related to tree nuts and those allergic to tree nuts should avoid coconuts, then shouldn't they avoid eating blackberries and raspberries too since those are also drupes?

 But the FDA Says that Coconuts are Nuts

 As I mentioned to the angry reader, the ACAAI (American College of Allergy, Asthma, and Immunology) says:

 Coconut is not a botanical nut; it is classified as a fruit, even though the Food and Drug Administration recognizes coconut as a tree nut.
 While allergic reactions to coconut have been documented, most people who are allergic to tree nuts can safely eat coconut.
 If you are allergic to tree nuts, talk to your allergist before adding coconut to your diet.

 The ACAAI is an organization that deals only with allergies.
 The FDA has loads of functions, but regarding categorization of foods, their claim about coconut being a nut is about the labeling of packaged food.
-If we are talking about food allergies, then that isn't the FDA's area of expertise.

 I looked at many and contacted our allergist's office (a very well-respected office with lots of expertise in food allergies) and was told that indeed they do not consider coconut to be a nut when it comes to food allergies.